SimonLariz/NotesMD/CPSC315/week5.md

 Privacy: A complicated legal, social, and technological construct

 Contextual Integrity - a theory of privacy that focuses on the appropriateness of information flows

+# Surveillance and Technology
+Surveillance is the monitoring of behavior, activities, or information for the purpose of influencing, managing, directing, or protecting people.
+(FROM ABOVE)

+The Panopticon - Circular prison with a central guard tower, unseen by prisoners, who are never sure if they are being watched
+(Good way to instill governmentally - the art of governing)

+Idea of pamopticon is everywhere - we are always being watched

+Modern day survaillance is cheap and it is big business Cheaper to record, analyze, and store data than ever before

+Biometrics - the measurement and analysis of unique physical or behavioral characteristics (fingerprints, facial recognition, iris scans, etc.)
+Difficult to change biometrics - once compromised, you can't change it

+Algorithmic Surveillance - the use of computer algorithms to monitor behavior, activities, or information for the purpose of influencing, managing, directing, or protecting people

+We use these algorithms without knowing how they work

+Predictive Policing - the use of mathematical, predictive analytics, and other analytical techniques in law enforcement to identify potential criminal activity